SCHOLAR ISLAND

 -Seneca

-"The sickly ambitious are in fact conformists, afraid to stand out from the crowd either by way of failure or success. "
+"The sickly ambitious are in Fact conformists, afraid to stand out From the crowd either by way of failure or success. "

 Matt Fox